samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Cover

 Cover provides a degree of protection to a target behind it.
 There are three degrees of cover, each of which provides a different benefit to a target: [Half Cover](/sources/dnd/free-rules/rules-glossary#Cover) (+2 bonus to AC and Dexterity saving throws), [Three-Quarters Cover](/sources/dnd/free-rules/rules-glossary#Cover) (+5 bonus to AC and Dexterity saving throws), and [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) (can’t be targeted directly).
-If behind more than one degree of cover, a target benefits only from the most protective degree. *See also* chapter 1 (“[Combat](/sources/dnd/phb-2024/playing-the-game#Cover)”).
+If behind more than one degree of cover, a target benefits only from the most protective degree. *See also* chapter 1 ("[Combat](/sources/dnd/phb-2024/playing-the-game#Cover)").

 ---

 ### Crawling

-While you’re crawling, each foot of movement costs 1 extra foot (2 extra feet in [Difficult Terrain](#DifficultTerrain)). *See also* “[Speed](#Speed).”
+While you’re crawling, each foot of movement costs 1 extra foot (2 extra feet in [Difficult Terrain](#DifficultTerrain)). *See also* "[Speed](#Speed)."

 ---

 ### Creature

-Any being in the game, including a player’s character, is a creature. *See also* “[Creature Type](#CreatureType).”
+Any being in the game, including a player’s character, is a creature. *See also* "[Creature Type](#CreatureType)."

 ---